Konstantin Ivashchenko: Russian invasion of Ukraine

 Following the partial capture of Mariupol by the Donetsk People's Republic (DPR) and Russian troops, Ivashchenko was appointed mayor of Mariupol by Denis Pushilin, the head of the Donetsk People's Republic.
 On 9 April, the Prosecutor's Office of the Donetsk Oblast notified Ivashchenko in absentia of suspicion of high treason committed under martial law.
 Ivashchenko was ordered to clear parts of downtown of rubble and bodies for a celebration of Victory Day on 9 May.
 Ivashchenko allegedly told the residents of Mariupol that the city will be annexed by Russia and incorporated into the Rostov Oblast.
 On 26 August, the Ukrainian Resistance Center reported that he left the city following an assassination attempt under the guise of medical treatment.
 Ivashchenko was relieved of his duties on 23 January 2023 and replaced by Oleg Morgun.
+Petro Andryushchenko, the exiled adviser to the Mayor of Mariupol, later claimed that Ivashchenko died in February 2023 of an unrelated cause, but no authorities have confirmed the claim.

 Sanctions

 In July 2022 the EU imposed sanctions on Konstantin Ivashchenko in relation to the Russian invasion of Ukraine.
+He was also sanctioned by the United Kingdom in 2022, and was further levied additional sanctions by the government in 2023 and 2025.